Is my money protected when I book a trip?

 However, the failure of a travel agent should not affect your booking because they were not providing your travel service or package.
 The tour operator or other supplier with whom the travel agent made your booking (and with whom you have a contract) is responsible for providing your booked travel arrangements.
 You should contact this tour operator or supplier because your booking should still be going ahead – information on who they are will be in your paperwork (contract or emails).

-There are a few different ways in which travel companies can arrange to protect your monies.
+There are a few ways in which travel companies can arrange to protect your money.

-For package holidays that do not include a flight and which are sold to customers in the UK:
+For package holidays that do not include a flight and are sold to customers in the UK, travel companies may:

-Travel companies that provide packages which include a flight and that are sold to customers in the UK must protect your monies through the ATOL scheme operated by the Civil Aviation Authority.
+Travel companies that provide packages which include a flight and are sold to customers in the UK must protect your money through the ATOL scheme operated by the Civil Aviation Authority (CAA).

 Financial protection for travelling and holidays can be confusing.
-Remember that the easiest way to find out more is to ask your travel company if, and how, your travel arrangements are financially protected.
+Remember that the easiest way to know if your arrangements will be protected is to ask your travel company if, and how, those arrangements are financially protected before you book with them.

-Check your travel insurance.
+You should also remember to check your travel insurance.
 Very few travel insurance policies cover companies going out of business (financially failing).
-They usually cover belongings, delays/cancellations and medical assistance, but don’t usually refund you or get you home if the holiday company fails.
+They usually cover belongings, delays/cancellations and medical assistance, but don’t usually refund you or get you home if the travel company fails.

 Ask your travel agent for help.
-Your ABTA travel agent Member can help you with supplier failure insurance for products and services that are not automatically protected.
+If you book with an ABTA travel agent member, they can help you with supplier failure insurance for products and services that are not automatically protected.